brando90/learning_lean/README.md

     ```

 Note: While `lean-toolchain` ensures that all users of the project use the same version of the Lean compiler for consistency, `lakefile.lean` manages the project's dependencies and build configuration, specifying additional Lean libraries and build scripts required for the project's development and build process; thus, `lean-toolchain` handles the core Lean compiler version, whereas `lakefile.lean` handles project-specific library dependencies (e.g., Mathlib, Aesop).

-### Tools in a Lean 4 Project

-- `elan`:
-  - `elan` is a version manager for the Lean programming language, similar to `pyenv` or `conda` for Python.
-  - It allows users to install and manage multiple versions of Lean, ensuring that each project can use the specific version it requires.
-  - `elan` reads the `lean-toolchain` file in a project to automatically switch to the correct Lean version when working on that project.

-- `lake`:
-  - `lake` is the package manager and build system for Lean 4, akin to `pip` and `poetry` for Python.
-  - It manages project dependencies, configuration, and the build process, specified in the `lakefile.lean`.
-  - `lake` facilitates the setup and compilation of Lean projects, ensuring all dependencies are resolved and build steps are executed as defined.

 ## For developing Lean in this repo